zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 Fiber Options
 =============

-The kernel supports several *fiber options* that inform the kernel about special treatment the fiber requires.
+The kernel supports several :dfn:`fiber options` that may be used to inform the kernel of special treatment the fiber requires.

 The set of kernel options associated with a fiber are specified when the fiber is spawned.
-If the fiber uses multiple options they are separated using :literal:`|`; i.e. the logical OR operator.
+If the fiber uses multiple options, they are separated with :literal:`|`, the logical ``OR`` operator.
 A fiber that does not use any options is spawned using an options value of 0.

 The fiber options listed below are pre-defined by the kernel.